GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex3_f2ls_R3KKband_cmdline.rst

 the header is wrong.

 Let's fix that.
-So that you can rerun these same commands before, we first the problematic file and give it a new name, leaving the original untouched.
+So that you can rerun these same commands before, we first make a copy of the problematic file and give it a new name, leaving the original untouched.
 Obviously, with your own data, you would just fix the downloaded file once and for all, skipping the copy.
 The tool ``fixheader`` changes the file in place.